Schenkee/TryHackMe-Guides/Blue/Blue.md

 ![Recon - Nmap](./Images/Recon%20-%20Nmap.png)
 This will give us enough information to answer the first question: **How many ports are open with a port number under 1000?**

 Notice that port 445 is open which is the default port used for Server Message Block (SMB) protocol.
 SMB is the protocol which is vulnerable to Eternal Blue in certain windows versions.
-But let’s run another Nmap scan to try find anything further to verify that this port is indeed vulnerable.
+But let’s run another Nmap scan to try to find anything further to verify that this port is indeed vulnerable.

 Run a nmap version scan and default scripts against the target port to see if any further useful information is returned.